MAP Test Reading

 Literature and Informational Text

-• Read-along and alone texts
+• Read-along and independent texts

 • Text structure and features